Four-bar linkage: Planar four-bar linkage

 Planar four-bar linkages can be designed to guide a wide variety of movements, and are often the base mechanisms found in many machines.
 Because of this, the kinematics and dynamics of planar four-bar linkages are also important topics in mechanical engineering.

 Planar quadrilateral linkage

-Planar quadrilateral linkage, RRRR or 4R linkages have four rotating joints.
+Planar quadrilateral linkages, RRRR or 4R linkages have four rotating joints.
 One link of the chain is usually fixed, and is called the ground link, fixed link, or the frame.
 The two links connected to the frame are called the grounded links and are generally the input and output links of the system, sometimes called the input link and output link.
 The last link is the floating link, which is also called a coupler or connecting rod because it connects an input to the output.

 Assuming the frame is horizontal there are four possibilities for the input and output links: